Categories

 Crochet Kitchen Towel Instructions

-With 4.5mm hook, Ch 80 (or any even number for your desired length of the kitchen towel).
-Change to 4mm crochet hook.
+With a 4.5mm hook, Ch 80 (or any even number for your desired length of the kitchen towel).
+Change to a 4mm crochet hook.

 Row 5: Join White colour to first St. Work a SC flo into the first St (which is a Sl St in the precious row).
 Continue working SC flo into each St across the row.
 Ch 1 and turn.